aaronhall/backbone.mediator.js/README.md

-**Backbone.mediator.js** is an extension of Backbone.js that provides an implementation of the Mediator pattern for backbone.js.
+**Backbone.mediator.js** is a Backbone.js extension that implements the [Mediator pattern](http://en.wikipedia.org/wiki/Mediator_pattern).
 It can replace or accompany Backbone's Observer pattern implementation (Backbone.View.events / Backbone.Events).

-## Mediator pattern
+### Mediator pattern

-From [GoF](http://en.wikipedia.org/wiki/Design_Patterns): "Define an object that encapsulates how a set of objects interact. **Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.**" (more at [Wikipedia](http://en.wikipedia.org/wiki/Mediator_pattern))
+From [GoF](http://en.wikipedia.org/wiki/Design_Patterns): "Define an object that encapsulates how a set of objects interact. **Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.**"

-Mediator prevents speghettiness by centralizing event handling.
+Mediator prevents code spaghettification by centralizing event handling.
 Some other benefits:

-* Handler definition is in one place as opposed to being scattered across different views.
+* Handler definition is in one place as instead of being scattered across different views.
-* Promotes loose coupling of views.
+* Promotes loose coupling.
+Views have no knowledge of other views' events.
-* Allows for predictable ordering in event handlers, whereas Observer's event delegation is done on a first attached, first served basis.
+* Allows for predictable ordering in event handlers whereas Observer's event delegation is done on a first attached, first served basis.

 ## Overview

 Backbone.mediator.js provides:

-* **[Backbone.Director](#director)**: Defines event handlers for named events defined in MediatedView's `mediated` map.
+* **[Backbone.Director](#director)**: defines event handlers for named events defined in MediatedView's `mediated` map.
-* **[Backbone.Mediator](#mediator)**: Holds directors and delegates events to the appropriate Director(s)
+* **[Backbone.Mediator](#mediator)**: holds Directors and delegates events to the appropriate Director(s)
 * **[Backbone.MediatedView](#mediatedview)**: extends Backbone.View and consumes the `mediated` property (similar to the `events` property; defined below).
 Events defined in `mediated` are automatically connected to the appropriate Director (via Mediator) when the view is initailized.
 * **[Backbone.MediatedRouter](#mediatedrouter)**: extend Backbone.Router and consumes the `mediated` property (similar to the `routes` property; defined below).
 Events defined in `mediated` are automatically connected to the appropriate Director (via Mediator) when the router is initailized.